 For example, if you are good with pets, then you can volunteer in a horse ranch in Salta.
 Most hostels in Argentina are looking for help in reception.
 I will discuss more of these as we go but in order for you to volunteer in Argentina, you need to identify what skills you have.

 There is always an opportunity for every skill set so don’t worry – I am sure you are good at something!

 Argentina quick information

 - Currency: The currency in Argentina is called the Argentine peso (AR$). $1 USD = AR$ 88 as of February 9, 2021.
 Check this South America travel budget article to see how much do you need to prepare for your Argentina travels.

 - Electricity socket: Argentina uses the standard EU plus which is types I and C. Check the pictures here to see what you need to pack for Argentina.

 - Visa in Argentina: As a Philippine passport holder, I need to apply for a visa in the Embassy of Argentina and undergo an interview.
-Yes, story of my life!
+Yes, the story of my life!
 Most of the world doesn’t need a visa to Argentina so check if you need a visa prior to your travels.